 Web reference: http://www.plasticsurgerytoday.com/body.php#abdom

 Umbilical hernia repair need not damage belly button

 It is possible to repair an umbilical hernia and combine the procedure with tummy tuck and this is done quite frequently.
 We prefer do complete repairs without a general surgeon, as they have a different appreciation of aesthetics, scars, and preservation of circulation to the umbilicus.
-Making of repairing a belly button after a poorly planned hernia repair is a problem that can be avoided.
+Repairing a belly button, after a poorly planned hernia repair, is a problem that can be avoided.

 Best of luck,